How Tele-Conferecing Technology is Driving Communication?

 Today, there are so many Video conferencing options freely available for use.
 Though, there are aspects where still video conferencing needs to gain market.
 One of the major ones is privacy.
 Do you wish to know why?
 Think for a bit, why are PCs bringing in locks on the webcam nowadays?

-Other than privacy, transmission quality is something any user would want.
+Other than privacy, the transmission quality is something any user would want.
 Image breaking and stuttering can make a bad video conferencing experience.

 These are the two major roadblocks standing in the way of video conferencing technologies.
 As video conferencing technologies gain traction, overcoming these drawbacks and ensuring smooth connectivity between two parties is what all developers are aiming for.